 At TC Packaging, Addison says demand for flexible packaging in the pet industry has given rise to the use of a broader array of materials.
 “We offer a variety of flexible plastic and paper packaging including rollstock, bags and pouches, shrink films and chub films for fresh pet food, dry food, and snacks and treats,” he reports.

 While there is more variety in pet food packages available today, flexible packaging made possible with FFS systems dovetails into consumer demand for sustainability.
 “People are looking at less packaging for less waste overall,” Duncan points out.

 Flexibility meets flexible

 As processors get busier with more products to package, what’s required from FFS machines?
 “They want versatility,” Duncan declares, noting that many processors offer several different sizes in each product line, which requires more options and quick turnover.
-She cites FFS systems such as the company’s Matrix machines that are installed in pet food facilities and ProMach machines for large lines.
+She cites FFS machines such as the Matrix and FL Tecnics brands that are installed in pet food companies worldwide.
 In addition, she says the company is working closely with Umbra, which offers different types of top seals.